 - Education helps young people build confidence, knowledge and skills.

-- Education can lead to better-paying jobs, allowing individuals to support their families and develop their communities.
+- Education level is directly linked to income, allowing individuals to better support their families and develop their communities.

-- Schools are places of protection from violence and gang recruitment.
+- Schools and universities are places of protection from violence.

-- Education informs young people about their rights and responsibilities, such as voting.
+- Education informs young people about their rights and responsibilities as global citizens in the world.

 - Education helps young people become critical, aware and able citizens – agents of future development.